lvh/icecap/doc/intro.md

 # Security considerations

-`icecap` only stores data in encrypted and authenticated form.
-Both the full capability URLs (which are not stored anywhere), and a deployment-specific secret key are necessary to decrypt the encrypted payload.
+`icecap` only stores encrypted blobs.
+In order to decrypt a blob, you need both the matching capability URL (which is never stored within icecap) and an icecap installation-wide secret (stored on the API servers).
+Furthermore, the blobs are stored at indices which can also only be computed from the capability URL and the installation-wide secret.

-That means that even in the case of a complete compromise of both database and API servers, no user data is compromised.
-The database is a key-value store of indices and encrypted payloads, but:
+That means that even in the case of a complete compromise of database and API servers, no user data is compromised.
+Without the capability URL, an attacker can not compute the index into the database nor the encryption key used to encrypt the blob at that index.

-- An attacker has no way of knowing which capability maps to which index without having *and* the capability URL *and* the master secret *and* the entire database, because both the capability URL and the master secret are required to even compute the index.
-- An attacker has no way of knowing what the encrypted payload for a capability means without having *and* the capability URL *and* the master secret *and* the relevant database row, because the capability URL and the master secret are required to produce the encryption key for the row.
-- An attacker has no way of deterministically modifying any encrypted payload, *even* if they don't care which payload they deterministically modify.
-This is because the payloads are authenticated and encrypted in a provably secure scheme (see below for details).
+An attacker can not deterministically modify a blob, even if they don't care *which* blob, because all blobs are securely authenticated and encrypted.

 ## How does it actually work?